aghayeffemin/aspnetcore.ntier/README.md

 - aspnetcore.ntier.IoC - Responsible for *dependency injection* it has ```DependencyInjection``` class and ```InjectDependencies``` method in it.
 - aspnetcore.ntier.Test - Used xUnit and Mock tools.
 - aspnetcore.ntier.Utility - Has *AutoMapperProfiles* (You can get detailed information about *Automapper* from [here](https://automapper.org/)) class in it.

+## Development process
+You can follow the steps during development from [here](https://github.com/aghayeffemin/aspnetcore.ntier/commits/master).
+I hope it will be helpful to you in order to understand the development process.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.